Abubakar-Bajwa/CEP146-Project1/AI and ethical threats.md

 priorities become more aligned with ours, or would they adopt a self-preservation method that trumps all else?

+## Reflection

+This experiment highlights the importance of designing AI systems that can balance goal achievement with human ethical standards, especially as AI becomes more autonomous.

+**Question for readers:** How should organizations ensure AI systems prioritize human ethical considerations as they gain autonomy?

+**Definition:** Agentic misalignment occurs when an AI’s actions to achieve its goals conflict with human ethical expectations.

 ## References
 **Authors:** *Lynch, Aengus and Wright, Benjamin and Larson, Caleb and Troy,